You are currently browsing the category archive for the 'Photography Equiment' category.

 I want to make sure that if my luggage is delayed or (horrors!) lost that I can step off the plane and begin photographing.
 So don’t forget to hand carry your camera charger!

-For my extra flash, filters, camera and battery chargers, extra cords, sensor cleaning stuff, and a myraid of other accessories (see my website for the entire list)– I pack them inside a small Pelican case (with all the inserts removed) and put it inside my duffel bag padded by all my clothes and such.
+For my extra flash, filters, camera and battery chargers, extra cords, sensor cleaning stuff, and a myraid of other accessories (see my website for the entire list)– I pack them inside a medium-sized Pelican 1520 case (with all the inserts removed) and put it inside an Eagle Creek Hovercraft Upright 25″ or a duffel padded by all my clothes and such.
+(Note: I sometimes use smaller Pelican cases; it depends on the trip.
+However the 1520 is the one I use the most often.)
 There is no way I can hand-carry all my gear these days, and this is a workable solution for me.
 I put a nice note inside saying “TSA.
 Fragile Photo Gear.
 Please close carefully and completely”.
 I assume they will look inside, which they do 50% of the time.
 I use TSA locks on my checked luggage.

 Occasionally I will check this hard case as luggage for short flights or it can be hand carried onto a plane.